-This 20-week programme is designed for students with little or no previous experience who wish to acquire the skills and knowledge to seek employment as an apprentice automotive technician.
+This 20-week programme is designed for students with little or no previous experience who wish to acquire the skills and knowledge to seek employment as apprentice automotive technicians.

 This programme is appropriate for students entering the industry.
-The course introduces students to the automotive repair and services industry as well as provides an overview of automotive systems tools and repair procedures.
+The course introduces students to the automotive repair and services industry as well as providing an overview of automotive systems tools and repair procedures.